Sifting, sorting, finding and thinking: An insight into research on microplastics in the marine environment

 Well, JCU and AIMS researchers have developed new techniques of chemically digesting, separating, and identifying microplastics from difficult materials such as turtle stomachs.
 The process includes using infrared spectroscopy, a tricky technique where samples are blasted with infrared light.
 The researchers then interpret the resulting absorption, emission and reflection spectra to work out what type of plastic it is.

 Testing the protocol on turtles, the research team found paint chips and synthetic fabric particles in turtle stomachs1.
 It’s a big problem.
 Another research team that included JCU scientists found plastics in the stomachs of every single one of 102 turtles examined, the most common being fibres from clothing, tyres, cigarette filters, and maritime equipment such as ropes and fishing nets2.
 While small amounts of microplastics may not be enough to block the digestive system, they could be leaching toxic chemicals into the animals that ingest them, an issue that needs to be studied.

 And it’s not just turtles: Even fish such as the iconic coral trout (Plectropomus spp) have been found to have plastic in their guts3.
 It’s not just divers and conservationists who are worried about this; fishing industry representatives have called for more research on the effects ingested plastics could have on fish health and reproduction.

+For the rest of this article (Asian Diver 2019 Issue 1 No 152) and other stories, check out our past issues here or download digital copy here.
 The 25th anniversary of the largest and longest running dive show, Asia Dive Expo (ADEX) is set to occur on the 11-14th April 2019.
 Centred on the theme – Plastic free Future, ADEX is more than just a dive show with its commitment to the environment.

 So join us at the event, get inspired and for all you know, you might just liberate the inner diver in you!
 More details of the event here.